UI customization guide

 Remote control

-allows users to take control of the collaboration layer and click on elements of a shared website, for example.
+lets users take control of the collaboration layer and click elements of a shared website, for example.

 -